MicrosoftDocs/Viva/Viva/topics/sharepoint-taxonomy.md

 ## Permissions required

 To create a topic from terms:
-- Your organization needs to have Viva Topics set up
+- Your organization needs to have Viva Topics set up.
-- You need to have edit permissions to the desired term sets or tems, i.e., you neeed to be a term store admin in your organization, or be a group manager, or contributor for the specific terms
+- You need to have edit permissions to the desired term sets or terms, i.e., you need to be a term store admin in your organization, or be a group manager, or contributor for the specific terms.

 ## How it works